MAECProject/maec5-docs/source/index.html.md

 **Type Name**: `name`

-The `name` type captures the name of a malware instance, family, or alias, as well as the source and relative confidence in the name.
+The `name` type captures the name of a Malware Instance, Malware Family, or alias, as well as the source and relative confidence in the name.

 Name | Type | Description
 --------- | ------- | -----------